Fair platform work—Gig Economy

 -

-The Gig Economy Initiative is implementing capacity measures in the form of tools and training for gig workers, for which you can enroll here, to help them better navigate the gig economy, find decent jobs or work outside digital labour platforms.
+The Gig Economy initiative has developed a number of online, data-driven tools and is implementing capacity measures in form of training courses for gig workers, for which you can enroll here.
+The aim is to help them better navigate the gig economy, find decent jobs or work outside digital labour platforms.
 These human-centered learning opportunities raise gig workers’ awareness on in-demand skills, their digital and work rights.
-So far, more than 20,000 workers and their allies have participated in these programmes and improved their understanding of the needs, challenges, and strategies for navigating the gig economy.
+So far, more than 20,000 workers and their allies have participated in these programmes, improving their understanding of needs, challenges, and skills gaps.

 These eLearning, gig talks and hybrid training formats offer workers a basic orientation to platform work and fair working conditions.
 In addition, these courses provide information on gender and resilience, as well as important financial, social, and digital skills in the gig economy.
 With some modules targeting specific sectors of platform work such as online freelancers and courier services.

-The training courses improve the knowledge of rights, inform on job and career opportunities and can lead to better working conditions and a higher income for gig workers.
+The training courses improve their knowledge of their own rights and inform on job and career opportunities.
+They enable them to train and adapt quickly to the dynamic labour market, leading to better working conditions and a higher income for gig workers.

 For example: